Alex-Hoskins/codewars/README.md

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split

 **4)** When needing to compare or count letters where capitilization doesn't matter, you can us the toLowerCase() or toUpperCase() method making the letters equal.<br/>https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toLowerCase

+**5)** You can remove items from an array and push them to the back by using the splice method.
+Remember, when using splice it will return an array if you are saving it to a variable.<br/>https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice